 I also completed my bachelor’s degree, taking classes the same weeknight my child was gone (I did have to pay a sitter to be there while I was still in class and he was getting ready for bed).
 All these things made it much easier for me to focus on my own growth and rebuilding after divorce, instead of missing my child.
 And more importantly, it put myself, and God, back at the center of my life… rather than a husband and my children – which I had done for most of my adult life.

 It’s time to make your life about you!

-The last fives years, I’ve been finding her again, what she likes to do, her dreams for the future, what God has planned for her, and what life will be like after my youngest child is raised.
-I finally have personal short-term and long-term goals again that doesn’t center around anyone else’s.
+In the last five years, I’ve been finding her again, what she likes to do, her dreams for the future, what God has planned for her, and what life will be like after my youngest child is raised.
+I finally have personal short-term and long-term goals again that don’t center around anyone else’s.
 In a few short years, I’ll be able to travel the world and nothing will hold me back.

 Life after divorce can be about you!
 And you should not feel guilty about it either!